Bellingwedde: Governance

-A municipal government in the Netherlands consists of the executive college of the mayor and aldermen and the elected municipal council.
 The municipal building is located at the Hoofdweg in Wedde.

-Janneke Snijder-Hazelhoff of the People's Party for Freedom and Democracy has been the appointed mayor of Bellingwedde since 2013.
+A municipal government in the Netherlands consists of the executive college of the mayor and aldermen and the elected municipal council.

-The municipal council consists of 13 elected members.
-In the 2014 municipal elections the turnout in Bellingwedde was 57.57% with 4,191 valid votes.
-The Socialist Party got the most votes, followed by the Labour Party, the Christian Democratic Appeal, and the People's Party for Freedom and Democracy.
+Janneke Snijder-Hazelhoff of the People's Party for Freedom and Democracy, appointed in 2013, was the last mayor of Bellingwedde.

-A coalition was formed between the Labour Party (PvdA), the Christian Democratic Appeal (CDA), and the People's Party for Freedom and Democracy (VVD).
-All three parties have one alderman in the college of mayor and aldermen: Bart Huizing (PvdA), Lea van der Tuin (CDA), and Wim 't Mannetje (VVD).
-Although the Socialist Party got the most electoral votes, it is not part of the coalition.
+The municipal council had 13 members.
+In the 2014 election, the last prior to merger, turnout was 57.57% with 4,191 valid votes.
+The results are shown in the table below: A coalition was formed between the Labour Party (PvdA), the Christian Democratic Appeal (CDA), and the People's Party for Freedom and Democracy (VVD).
+All three parties had one alderman in the college of mayor and aldermen.
+Although the Socialist Party got the most votes, it is not part of the coalition.